dotnet/docs/docs/core/porting/upgrade-assistant-wcf.md

 ## After upgrading

 After you upgrade your projects, you'll need to compile and test them.
-Most certainly you'll have more work to do in finishing the upgrade.
-It's possible that the .NET Framework version of your app contained library references that your project isn't actually using.
+The upgrade assistant will do what it can, but it can't solve every incompatibility as part of the project upgrade.
+For example, it's possible that the .NET Framework version of your app contained library references that your project isn't actually using.
 You'll need to analyze each reference and determine whether or not it's required.
 The tool may have also added or upgraded a NuGet package reference to wrong version.

 ## Troubleshooting tips